geekquest/learn.geekquest.mw/docs/How-to-Integrate-your-web-app-with-the-National-Bank-of-Malawi-Payment-Gateway.md

 1. If the payment is successful, the payer can obtain the payment details from one of these sources: the Payment Gateway-hosted receipt or your shop site.

 For simplicity, we will simulate a simple case where a payer wants to pay a merchant.
-For this, We will need two pages,.
+For this, We will need two pages.
 The first page will be an interface to allow a payer to enter the amount to be paid and the currency for the payment.
 The second page will handle the actual request of the checkout session upon which the payer will be presented with the payment interface from the gateway.

 ## 1. Create a folder and the files for the project.

 In your web server, create a directory and name it __NBAPI__.
 We will need two files for this use case.
 We will need an __index.php__ file that will provide an interface to allow a user to enter the desired amount they want to pay.

 In the second file __requestSession.php__, we will request the checkout session and make the actual payment.
-In the __NBAPI__ directory and create the two files namely index.php and requestSession.php.
+In the __NBAPI__ directory, create the two files namely __index.php__ and __requestSession.php__.

 ## 2. Create a form for making a payment.